webdevAlina1107/ImageAnalysis/README.rst

 -------------

 -  Histogram to visualize cloudiness of images on a timeline
--  Histogram to visualize image bits occurences of an image
+-  Histogram to visualize image bits occurrences of an image
--  Diagram to visualize multiple datasets statistical data
+-  Diagram to visualize multiple data sets statistical data

 View database
 -------------